Dartrisen/inlinec/README.md

 1. Python function should have the same name as the C one.
 2. It is better to return only one C function from the Python def.
-> In principle you could use more than one (see Example 2), but you need to specify which function you would like to link with the Python.
+> In principle you could use more than one (see Example 2), but you need to specify which function you would like to link with the Python one.
 3. Many more.

 # To do